-- 1. Who will be reviewing the resume? - 2.
-For what purpose is the resume being used? (i.e. job, internship, industry). - 3.
-What are you intending to communicate about yourself through your resume? - 4.
-Will the information included get you an interview? - 5.
-How can your resume set you apart from the other candidates?
+- 1) Who will be reviewing the resume? - 2) What are you applying for? (i.e. job, internship, industry). - 3) What are you intending to communicate about yourself through your resume? - 4) Will the information you included secure an interview? - 5) How can your resume set you apart from other candidates?